pavp/movies/README.md

 yarn test
 ```

-Can use this test user (or create a new one) inside of the app:
+Can use this test user (or create a new one) inside the app:

 ```bash
 username: movietestpp